Arnel Jakupović

-Arnel Jakupović (born 29 May 1998) is an Austrian footballer who plays as a forward for Croatian Football League club Osijek.
+Arnel Jakupović (born 29 May 1998) is an Austrian footballer who plays as a forward for Primeira Liga club Vitória de Guimarães.

 Club career

 On 21 July 2020, Jakupović moved to Domžale on a permanent basis.

-Jakupović finished the 2023–24 season with 17 goals, helping his club Maribor to a second place finish.
+Jakupović finished the 2023–24 season with 17 goals, helping his club Maribor to a second-place finish.
 For his performances, he was named in the Slovenian PrvaLiga Team of the Season.

 On 30 August 2024, Jakupović joined Croatian Football League club Osijek in a permanent transfer worth a reported €1 million.

+On 2 September 2026, Jakupović signed a three-year contract with Vitória de Guimarães in Portugal.

 Personal life

 Born in Austria, Jakupović is of Bosnian descent.